Lightning-Universe/lightning-Covid19/README.md

 ## Installation

+1. Download the project: `git clone https://github.com/PyTorchLightning/lightning-Covid19.git`

+2. Setup your development environment:

+**From Python Virtual Environments**

     python3.6 -m venv venv  # from repo root, use python3.6+ source venv/bin/activate
     pip install -r requirements

+**From conda**

+To install all the needed dependencies, or update the conda environment: `./setup_dev_env.sh`

+Then to activate the conda environment: `source path.bash.inc`

+3. You are good to go to run your experiments -> See section [Experiments](#experiments).

 ## Experiments
 See the [Experiments on Wiki.](https://github.com/PyTorchLightning/lightning-Covid19/wiki/Experiments)